humphd/eget.wasm/README.md

-# Eget: easy pre-built binary installation
+# eget-wasm: WASM and node.js wrapper for eget.
+Easily install prebuilt binaries from GitHub

 [![Go Report Card](https://goreportcard.com/badge/github.com/zyedidia/eget)](https://goreportcard.com/report/github.com/zyedidia/eget)
 [![Release](https://img.shields.io/github/release/zyedidia/eget.svg?label=Release)](https://github.com/zyedidia/eget/releases)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/zyedidia/eget/blob/master/LICENSE)

-**Eget** is the best way to easily get pre-built binaries for your favorite tools.
+[**Eget**](https://github.com/zyedidia/eget) is the best way to easily get pre-built binaries for your favorite tools and **eget.wasm** lets you use `eget` in WASM environments, including node.js.
 It downloads and extracts pre-built binaries from releases on GitHub.
 To use it, provide a repository and Eget will search through the assets from the latest release in an attempt to find a suitable prebuilt binary for your system.
 If one is found, the asset will be downloaded and Eget will extract the